Steve: Thanks for joining us. I’m Steve Hsu.

-Corey: So to give an idea of how widespread this has become, I was speaking with my father’s real estate agent in Massachusetts, in Amherst, Massachusetts, again, a very, very green state.
-And we were talking about how we should handle the renovations of the house because we want to rent it out.
-He currently has electric heating, which is thought undesirable in the real estate market.
-And she was suggesting me to put in a pellet stove to improve things.
-And when I heard this, I first thought I didn’t quite hear right because Amherst it turns out has outlawed gas heating because it’s greenhouse producer.
-But she’s really recommending a pellet stove to improve upon that.
-I just sat there probably for a minute.
+Corey: To give an idea of how widespread this has become, I was speaking with my father’s real estate agent in Amherst, Massachusetts — again, a very, very green state — and we were talking about how we should handle the renovations of the house, because we want to rent it out.
+It currently has electric heating, which is thought to be undesirable in the real estate market, and she was suggesting we put in a pellet stove to improve things- When I heard this I first thought I didn’t quite hear right, because Amherst, it turns out, has outlawed gas heating because it’s a greenhouse [gas] producer, but she was recommending a pellet stove to improve upon that, and I just sat there probably for a minute.

-Tim: Now here’s the irony of that, is that one of the better ways we’re going to be able to solve climate change is through heat pumps.
-Heat pumps are 300% efficient.
+Tim: Now the irony of that is that one of the better ways we’re going to be able to solve climate change is through heat pumps.
+Heat pumps are [nearly] 300% efficient.
 For every unit of energy you put in, you get three times that amount of energy out in the form of heat.
-So actually electric heating is now … In the old days, resistance electric heating was terribly inefficient.
-That’s probably if you have an old house Corey, that’s probably what it was.
+In the old days, resistance electric heating was terribly inefficient.
+If you have an old house Corey, that’s probably what it was.
 But actually putting in a heat pump is extremely efficient.

 Corey: I’m not familiar with the technology.
 Can you explain it to us?